nirajgharate/Demo/README.md

 # Demo
-This is the demo for Git and Git hub
+This is the demo for Git and Git hub chapter.